cogsea/cogsea.github.io/_posts/2023-12-11-information-waves.md

 - Old words in new meanings
 - The scarcity of attention

-We will digg deeper into both these problems later.
-Stay tuned.
+We will dig deeper into both these problems later.
+Stay tuned!